In this article:

-- A thief digs through your trash, finds discarded receipts, steals your account number and racks up thousands of dollars in fraudulent charges.
+- A service or repair person finds old statements in your home, steals your account number and racks up thousands of dollars in fraudulent charges.

-- Cyber-attackers trigger a data breach at your bank or one of the retailers you favor and run off with your personal data.
+- A data breach happens at your bank and hackers run off with your personal data.

 Debit Card Fraud vs. Credit Card Fraud